 While you’re in the area, you will also want to visit nearby Samburu National Reserve for its classical mix of savanna and riverine forest.

-Shaba is unique for its stark beauty and desert-adapted animals.
-It will give you a deep appreciation for Kenya’s ecological diversity and make you curious to see more.
+Shaba is unique for its stark beauty and animals adapted to desert life.
+It will give you a deep love for Kenya’s natural diversity and make you curious to see more.